 Of course, something always gets in the way of this.
 There are bills to pay.
 Other people desire our attention.
 We keep getting pulled back into reality, into the present.
 While some people might find these intrusions frustrating, I think there’s something to be said for occasionally stepping away from the page (or screen, as it may be).

 Writers are not superhuman.
 We still need all the things that make for a full and healthy life.
-I like to remind myself of this by taking a midday break to practice yoga every day, and by getting out with Cooper for our daily walks.
+Getting outside and going for a walk with my dogs is one way I remind myself of this.

-Not only are these practices good for my physical and mental health, they’re also good for my writing.
-In his book You Can’t Make This Stuff Up, Lee Gutkind talks about “living the creative nonfiction life”.
-Despite the context, I would say his advice is useful for writing in any genre.
-It involves “reading books and making plans to have new experiences, to meet as many people as possible, and learn about life”.
+Not only is this good for my physical and mental health, it’s also good for my writing.
+In his book You Can’t Make This Stuff Up, Lee Gutkind talks about “living the creative nonfiction life.”
+Although Gutkind specializes in nonfiction, I would say his advice is useful for writing in any genre.
+It involves “reading books and making plans to have new experiences, to meet as many people as possible, and learn about life.”

 3. Dogs Make Tough Criticism Easier to Take